pungkula1337anka/Voice-Stuff/PlayArtist.md

 </h1><br>
 <br><br>
 Searches /media/Music for chosen artist and plays the entire folder through your connected speakers.<br><br>
-The good thing about doing, whats called an "fuzzy search" like this, is that it allows you to (most likely) call artist names that are not in your native language.<br>
+The beuty about doing, whats called an "fuzzy search" like this, is that it allows you to (most likely) call an artists name that are not in your native language.<br>
 Even if the STT generates the wrong word, the python script will still point you to the right directory path.<br>
 <br><br>